arcadiapage/arcadiapage.github.io/_posts/2026-02-06-moving-through-life-and-dreams.md

 I turned to keep walking, but then from behind she wrapped her arms around my waist and started biting my neck, which is impressive since I was taller than her.
 I wasn’t bothered by it, and as soon as I broke away, I planned on simply saying, "It was nice seeing you again," before heading on to class.

 But when I turned to look at her, I realized that she wasn't really a she, but a short, round, black guy who seemed feminine.
 I still said, "I was nice seeing you again," but as soon as those words left my lips, I felt a twist in my gut.
 I knew I would regret saying that.
-It felt like committing to something that was asking for more than I was willing to give.
+It felt like committing to something that was asking for more than I was willing to give at the expense of reasonable boundaries.

 And in my dream universe, usually [I’m the only one who swaps genders…](https://arcadiapage.com/2026-01-06-right-relationship-with-life/)